outsmartchad/solana-trading-cli/README.md

 ## SPL token ALL-IN-ONE Command line tool

-- This is a CLI tool for creating and managing Solana SPL tokens.
-It is written in Javascript.
+- This is a CLI tool for creating Solana **SPL tokens**, performing **On-chain AMM liquidity Pools operation** of Raydium, Orca and Meteora.
 - The code is written in a modular way, so that it can be easily extended to support other Solana-based projects.
-- We are only supporting Raydium Dex for now, but we will add more dex support in the future.
+- We are only supporting Raydium Dex for now, Orca and Meteora is still in development.

 ## Installation
 1. git clone [https://github.com/ManofDiligence/Solana-Memecoin-CLI.git](https://github.com/ManofDiligence/Solana-Memecoin-CLI.git)